earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-4/in-class/2017-02-15-spatial01-intro-vector-data-R.md

 * A polygon shapefile representing our field site boundary,
 * A line shapefile representing roads, and
-* A point shapefile representing the location of the Fisher
+* A point shapefile representing the location of field siteslocated at the
-<a href="http://www.neonscience.org/science-design/collection-methods/flux-tower-measurements" target="_blank">flux tower</a>
-located at the
 <a href="http://www.neonscience.org/science-design/field-sites/harvard-forest" target="_blank"> San Joachin field site</a>.

-The first shapefile that we will open contains the plot locations where trees have been measured within our study area.
+The first shapefile that we will open contains the point locations where trees have been measured at the study site.
+The data are stored in shapefile format.
 To import shapefiles we use the `R` function `readOGR()`.

 `readOGR()` requires two components: